Last winter a community member approached me at a wrestling meet.

-Last week a community member approached me at a wrestling meet.
-The individual wanted to better-understand our upcoming bond referendum, and was hoping I could answer their question.
-Although I have a decent understanding of school finance, I quickly realized I did not have an answer to this particular inquiry.
-Slightly embarrassed, I proceeded to give the best response I could, but admitted that I would probably need to get back to this person at a later time with a more-definitive answer.
+I quickly realized I did not have an answer to this particular inquiry.
+Slightly embarrassed, I proceeded to give the best response I could, admitting I would need to get back to this person at a later time with a more-definitive answer.

-One of my goals this year has been to confront my anxiety and “be okay with not knowing.”
-Therefore I was quite happy to stumble upon the following quote from The Little Big Things by Tom Peters: “Swallow your pride by asking questions until you understand.
+In The Little Big Things, Tom Peters recommends, “Swallow your pride by asking questions until you understand.
 The "dumber" the question, the better!
 Bosses are prone to falling into the trap of not admitting when they don't know the answer or have trouble with the concept.
 Fact is, we should readily admit when we do not know something, and also actively seek out things we do not know.”

 Although it sounds counterintuitive, leaders should give themselves permission to ask “dumb" questions in a variety of settings.

 Smart leaders develop a sixth sense for realizing when basic, underlying questions need to be asked.
 When bosses bring "dumb' questions to the surface this does two things.
 First, clarity is provided to the topic being discussed.
 Second - and more importantly - the boss gives others permission to get vulnerable by asking their own "dumb" questions.

 Another area where being okay with not knowing comes in handy is when dealing with fast talkers.